markstringer-dti/markstringer-dti.github.io/dti.md

 The aim of providing these different points of view is to make good on Alan Kay's claim.
 The aim is to make you much smarter when it comes to managing projects.

-This isn't like most books that promise to improve your success at project management.
+This isn't like most books that offer to improve your success at project management.
 Most books that do that suggest a particular Agile method.
 Like Scrum, or Extreme Programming.
 Other books talk about how to coach teams in the use of these methods.
 Other books talk about a part of the process.
 It could be writing stories or running retrospectives.
 It could be setting up a continuous delivery pipeline so that software is available to used almost as soon as it's written.

 Some of those books are brilliant, I've refereneced some of my favourites.
 But I don't think they're enough.